Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 60. Money Exchange

 The money utilized in Tibet is the Chinese Renminbi.
-If you would like to exchange the money in Lhasa, it is best to ask the guide to call local money exchanger and ask the hotel for the rate.
-Usually hotel pays lower rate.
+If you would like to exchange the cash in Lhasa, it is best to ask the guide to call local money exchanger and ask the hotel for the rate.
+Usually, the hotel pays a lower exchange rate.

 61. Travel Insurance